 Summary

-This downloadable PDF lesson plan for English teachers explores the rise of AI in recruitment.
-This ESL class material is perfect for advanced (C1) students to discuss technology's impact on the modern workplace.
+This downloadable PDF lesson for C1 ESL students explores the rise of AI in recruitment.
+This English class material is perfect for advanced (C1) students to discuss technology's impact on the modern workplace.

 This comprehensive C1 lesson plan guides students through the complex topic of AI in hiring.
-Activities include a warm-up discussion, a vocabulary matching exercise, and a listening comprehension task about AI's role in recruitment.
+Activities include a warm-up discussion on AI in job applications, a vocabulary matching exercise, and a listening comprehension task about AI's role in recruitment.
 Students will read a case study about a biased algorithm, practice grammar for cause and effect, and participate in a role-play debate as a hiring committee.
 It's a full lesson designed to enhance critical thinking and advanced communication skills in your English class.

 Activities

-- Warm-up discussion where students share their experiences with online job applications and their opinions on AI in the hiring process, exploring potential benefits and drawbacks.
+- A warm-up discussion where students share their experiences with online job applications and their opinions on AI in the hiring process, exploring potential benefits and drawbacks.

 - An exercise to build essential vocabulary with a matching task focusing on terms like 'human oversight,' 'applicant pool,' and 'scrutiny,' crucial for discussing technology and business ethics.